Equal Pay In NZ

 Manatū Taonga, the Ministry for Culture and Heritage

-The Act was passed by Labour Government; then repealed by the incoming National Government
+The Act was passed by Labour Government; then repealed by the incoming National Government later that year

 Alexander Turnbull Library

-In 1992, the Equal Employment Opportunities Trust (EEO) was set up by government to address some of the issues raised by the pay-equity campaign through the promotion to employers of the business benefits of equal-employment opportunities (EEO).
+In 1992, the Equal Employment Opportunities Trust (EEO) was set up by the Government to address some of the issues raised by the pay-equity campaign through the promotion to employers of the business benefits of equal-employment opportunities (EEO).
 However, as stated on the Ministry of Social Development website, "Pay equity was largely absent from the political agenda during the remainder of the 1990s...
 In July 2002, the government put out a Ministry of Women’s Affairs discussion document Next Steps Towards Employment Equity and established a Taskforce on Pay and Employment Equity in the Public Service, Health and Education, chaired by Diana Crossan."
 The EEO Trust broadened its focus in 2011 and changed its name in 2016 to Diversity Works New Zealand.

 National Library of New Zealand